The-Brains/Ideas/Applications/Games/language-game.md

 To counter that, our game will be primarily fun.
 The learning will come from overcoming challenge, yet it will never feel like a homework or a school lesson.

-The language is is basically going to be an open world.
+The language game is basically going to be an open world where you can talk with characters in a different language.

+## Use cases

 You start in an area of your choice (mainly your own language).
 As you encounter people, you can communicate with them, asking questions, making requests, ect...